 Proposers may email questions to the Procurement Contact until the deadline stated on page 1.
+The City prefers questions be sent via e-mail to the Procurement Contact.
 Failure to request clarification of any inadequacy, omission, or conflict will not relieve the Consultant of responsibilities under any subsequent contract.
 It is the responsibility of the interested Consultant to assure they receive responses to Questions if any are issued.

-7.4 Changes to the RFP/RFQ.
+7.4 Changes to the RFP

-The City may make changes to this RFP/RFQ if, in the sole judgment of the City, the change will not compromise the City's objectives in this solicitation.
-Any change to this RFP will be made by formal written addendum issued by the City and shall become part of this RFP.
+The City may make changes to this RFP if, in the sole judgment of the City, the change will not compromise the City's objectives in this solicitation.
+Any change to this RFP will be made by formal written addendum issued by the City's Project Manager and shall become part of this RFP.